William Goodman

 Profile

-I am a postgraduate researcher in the Leeds Institute of Health Sciences.
-My PhD seeks to further the understanding of quality of life in patients with a stoma by using advanced quantitative methods to identify latent classes and track individuals longitudinally.
+I am an ESRC White Rose-funded PhD student in the Leeds Institute of Health Sciences.
+My PhD seeks to further the understanding of quality of life and self-management in people with a stoma by using advanced quantitative methods.

 Research interests